 Can I attend a funeral?

-Yes - if you have been invited and are either a member of the person's household, close family or a close friend.
+Yes - if you have been invited and are a family member or friend of the deceased.

 If you are in an extremely clinically vulnerable group, you can still attend a funeral if you wish to do so.
 However, you are not advised to attend if there are others attending who are self-isolating due to another member of the household being unwell with symptoms of Coronavirus.
 You should:

 - Follow the general social distancing advice for the clinically vulnerable mourners and should maintain a distance of 2 metres away from others as a minimum